open-ephys/onix-docs/source/Software Guide/Bonsai/ONIContext.rst

 ONIContext
 ===============================
-A `Bonsai source <https://bonsai-rx.org/docs/editor/#toolbox>`__ that manages a :ref:`oni_h_acquisition_context` context and allows basic acquisition parameterization.
+A `Bonsai source <https://bonsai-rx.org/docs/editor/#toolbox>`__ that manages a :ref:`oni_h_acquisition_context` and allows basic acquisition parameterization.
 There must be at least one of these in every workflow that uses ONIX hardware.

 :Inputs:  None
 :Outputs: A single ``ONIContextTask`` followed by `Never